 The behaviour above is not a bug - it is a defined behaviour for mutable objects but it is a very bad idea in almost all cases to assign mutable objects as default values.

-5. General guidance for Python
+5.2 Primary guidance for Python

-5.1 Recommendations in interpreting guidance from ISO/IEC TR 24772-1:2019
+5.2.1 Recommendations in interpreting guidance from ISO/IEC 24772-1:20xx

-Python has some fundamental differences with standard imperative languages, which are the majority of languages covered by these guidance documents, and.
-In some cases, general guidance does not apply to everything covered in a subsection, but some or most of the guidance
+Python has some fundamental differences with standard imperative languages, which are the majority of languages covered by these guidance documents, and the general guidance offered by those guidance documents does not always apply to Python.

 In such cases, this guidance document will make the recommendation to “follow the applicable guidance of ISO/IEC TR 24772-1:2019 clause 6.x.5”, even though that leaves it to the reader to determine what is applicable.